williaumwu/stack-reformat/do/stacks/_config0_configs/new_do_ssh_key/_documentation/README.md

 **Description**

-  - The stack generates ssh_key and uploads it to digitalocean.
+  - This stack generates an SSH key and uploads it to DigitalOcean.

 **Required**